By Madhulika Dash

 Say cheese, and one can instantly clue into the sight of the melting gooeyness of a fondue, the stringy delicacy inside a good grilled sandwich and the snow-light garnish that makes a pasta dish a masterpiece (Mac n cheese anyone?).

 The addictive salty creaminess along with the long shelf life – most cheeses age wonderfully – is known to breed loyalty for centuries now.
+And while that may have inspired the mighty Roman to continue with the art of taming the notorious (read: short shelf life) milk into something that is as delicious and creamy, it also led to an art form that saw many a wonder created.

 One such magnificent piece of art and skill was created on the in the Murgian town of Andria, about two-thirds of distance from the heel to the spur of Apulia in 1920.
 That cheese was called Burrata, a creamier cousin of mozzarella.
 Right off the bat, the cheese was as much admired for its velvety taste and curd-like texture as it was for the sheer theatrics – it was many culinary experts believe the cheese that gave birth to the idea of molten chocolate cake.
 Created inside the skin of a mozzarella, Burrata, which was also called so because of its buttery texture, was created from buffalo milk.
 It is both a palate-pleaser and the perfect summer cheese.
 And could pair easily with a lot more dishes without the need of melting it.